BHA Dead Skin Moisture Gel (2020)

-Purito Bha Dead Skin Moisture Gel (New Formula)Ingredients explained
+Purito BHA Dead Skin Moisture Gel (2020)Ingredients explained

 Good old water, aka H2O.
 The most common skincare ingredient of all.
 You can usually find it right in the very first spot of the ingredient list, meaning it’s the biggest thing out of all the stuff that makes up the product.